lilyzhaoyilu/lilyzhaoyilu/README.md

 - :woman_technologist: I am a full stack engineer, with experience in Ruby on Rails, JavaScript, NodeJs, React, Redux, Postgresql, MongoDB...
 - :star: I speak Chinese and English
 - :muscle: Currently learning lots of DS&A everyday and actively interviewing
-- :open_book: Currently, I am comfortab at being uncomfortable.
+- :open_book: Currently, I am comfortable at being uncomfortable.

 ## Demo Projects I have done...
 - [WeSlack](https://weslackin.herokuapp.com/#/) I built the whole thing by myself.
 It is a clone of Slack's web version.
 Users can send live chat with each other and in channels(private & public ones).
 Users can also join, leave, manage channels.
 All users and channels are searchabel.
 Front end: React + Redux; Backend: Ruby on Rails; Database: PostgreSQL.
 Hosted on Heroku.